 • Optional: Read “Making of a Disciple” (pp. 15–42) or watch the Bonhoeffer documentary for an overview of his biography.

-• Reflection Questions: (To be updated weekly)
+• Week 1 Reflection Questions:

 Week 2: March 17–23